wunderio/silta/docs/separating_prod_and_testing_environments.md

 Ideal solution would be to have `--build-arg` during container build.

-Workaround consists of providing separate Dockerfiles depending on branch being deployed.
+Workaround consists of providing separate `Dockerfile`s depending on branch being deployed.

 ### `.circleci/config.yml`